-- Providing the best for every child. - Offering consistent, high-quality care for all of our children. - Planning a curriculum with a focus on what we want children to learn. - Using a range of different approaches to ensure our pedagogy is effective in helping children to learn. - Implementing a range of assessment strategies to check what children have learnt in order to inform future planning. - Supporting children to develop their self-regulation and executive function. - Developing a strong partnership with parents through positive and regular communications.
+- Providing the best for every child. - Offering consistent, high-quality care for all children. - Planning a curriculum with a focus on what we want children to learn. - Using a range of effective pedagogical approaches to enable children to learn. - Implementing a range of assessment strategies to check what children have learnt and to inform future planning. - Supporting children to develop their self-regulation. - Developing a strong partnership with parents through positive and regular communications.